octomix/josson/README.md

       "true"   // BooleanNode
       "null"   // NullNode

-- A Jossons query that retrieve data from other datasets.
+- A Jossons query that retrieve data from other dataset.

       "otherKey->jossonQuery"

+- A Jossons query with ternary syntax.

+      "statement ? otherKey1->jossonQuery : otherKey2->jossonQuery"

 - A database query statement, please refer to [Data Finder](#data-finder).